souzatharsis/podcastfy/README.md

 - Support for running local LLMs for transcript generation (increased privacy and control)
 - Seamless CLI and Python package integration for automated workflows
 - Multi-language support for global content creation (experimental!)
-- Markdown extraction for easy integration of documentation and structured text

 ## Updates 🚀